 Our Analysis and Hands-on Test Results

-The Arc'teryx Alpha FL is the simplest, best constructed hardshell jacket that we have tried.
-In Arc'teryx's terminology, the Alpha line is climbing and alpinism focused.
-This includes a lower waistline for harness compatibility, a crossover chest pocket that is accessible while wearing a pack or harness, maximum articulation, and an emphasis on maximum weight-to-durability ratio.
-The FL refers to Fast and Light, which the company translates to mean minimalist garments with an emphasis on high performance.
-In the case of the Alpha FL, Arc'teryx delivers exactly what they say they do, as this jacket shows a remarkable amount of refinement and even restraint to provide only what is needed — and nothing more.
-It received the highest score of all the jackets we tested, and remains our Best Overall award winner for the fifth straight year.
+The Arc'teryx Alpha FL is the most straightforward, best-constructed hardshell jacket that we have ever used.
+In Arc'teryx's terminology, the Alpha line is climbing, and alpinism focused.
+This includes a lower waistline for harness compatibility, a crossover chest pocket that is accessible while wearing a pack or harness, maximum articulation, and an emphasis on a maximum weight-to-durability ratio.
+The FL refers to Fast and Light, which the company translates to mean minimalist garments with a focus on high performance.
+In the case of the Alpha FL, Arc'teryx delivers exactly what they say they do, as this jacket shows a remarkable amount of refinement and even restraint to provide only what is needed and nothing more.
+It received the highest score of all the jackets we tested and remains our Best Overall award winner for the seventh straight year.

-While the Alpha FL is without doubt our favorite hardshell jacket, it cuts out a number of features, such as underarm ventilation and hand or chest pockets, in the name of saving weight.
-Users who are interested in this jacket but prefer more features are encouraged to check out the Arc'teryx Alpha AR, which has the same design but uses 80 denier fabric on the high abrasion zones, and includes double cross-over chest pockets and pit zips.
+While the Alpha FL is, without doubt, our favorite hardshell jacket, it cuts out some features, such as underarm ventilation and hand or chest pockets, in the name of saving weight.
+Users who are interested in this jacket but prefer more features are encouraged to check out the Arc'teryx Alpha AR, which has the same design but uses 80 denier fabric on the high abrasion zones and includes double cross-over chest pockets and pit zips.
 Alternatively, the Arc'teryx Alpha SL is an even thinner and lighter version of the jacket that uses GORE-TEX Paclite as its membrane and is ideal for occasional, emergency use.